alexmurray/flycheck-posframe/README.md

 ## Configuration

+### Default Pretty Configuration

+Calling `(flycheck-posframe-configure-pretty-defaults)` will configure `flycheck-posframe` to show warnings and errors with nicer faces (inheriting from `warning` and `error` respectively), and set the prefix for each to nicer unicode characters.

+### Manual Configuration

-There are two settings which can be configured - the face which is used to show the error messages `flycheck-posframe-face` and a string which is used as the prefix for each error message `flycheck-posframe-error-prefix`.
+There are a few settings which can be configured to customise the display of error messages.
+These include the faces which are used to show the error messages `flycheck-posframe-info-face`, `flycheck-posframe-warning-face` and `flycheck-posframe-error-face` and a string which is used as the prefix for each message `flycheck-posframe-info-prefix``flycheck-posframe-warning-prefix` and `flycheck-posframe-error-prefix`.

-### `flycheck-posframe-face`
+#### `flycheck-posframe-LEVEL-face`

-By default `flycheck-posframe-face` inherits from the `default` face so should appear like the rest of the text in the buffer.
-If however you want to ensure messages stand-out you could configure it to inherit from the `error` face:
+By default each of `flycheck-posframe-LEVEL-face` inherits from the `default` face so should appear like the rest of the text in the buffer.
+If however you want to ensure error messages stand-out you could configure them to inherit from the `error` face:

 ```
-(set-face-attribute 'flycheck-posframe-face nil :inherit 'error)
+(set-face-attribute 'flycheck-posframe-error-face nil :inherit 'error)
 ```

-### `flycheck-posframe-error-prefix`
+#### `flycheck-posframe-LEVEL-prefix`

-By default `flycheck-posframe-error-prefix` is set to "➤ ".
-If however you wanted to show each error message prefixed with the unicode WARNING SIGN symbol (U+26A0) "⚠ " you could configure it as follows:
+By default `flycheck-posframe-LEVEL-prefix` is set to "➤ ".
+If however you wanted to show each warning message prefixed with the unicode WARNING SIGN symbol (U+26A0) "⚠ " you could configure it as follows:

 ```
-(setq flycheck-posframe-error-prefix "\u26a0 ")
+(setq flycheck-posframe-warning-prefix "\u26a0 ")
 ```

 ## License